 Significant work has been done on identifying and understanding upper level height anomalies associated with El Niño Southern Oscillation (ENSO) throughout Antarctica.
 The Amundsen-Bellingshausen Sea region (ABS) has been a primary region of exploration and remains an active region of study.
 While this region is of primary importance for both phases of ENSO, this study explores regions that have evidence of nonlinear responses to either phase of ENSO with focus on La Nina events.

 In order to examine the effect these teleconnections have on the Antarctic continent and adjacent Southern Ocean, composites of Southern Hemisphere upper level heights and surface variables have been created using the European Centre for Medium-Range Weather Forecasting Reanalysis-Interim (ERA-Interim).
-A variety of other reanalysis models have also been analyzed to ensure accuracy throughout reanalysis products..
+A variety of other reanalysis models have also been analyzed to ensure accuracy throughout reanalysis products.

-The focus of this analysis has been to determine the specific relationship between ENSO, and the variability of the near surface Antarctic climate.
+The focus of this analysis has been to determine the specific relationship between ENSO and the variability of the near surface Antarctic climate.
 This analysis indicates strong seasonal differences in near surface temperature and 500 hPa heights.
 Nonlinear signals seem strongest during Austral Summer and Winter.
 La Nina signals extend throughout portions of East Antarctica in surface temperature as well as throughout upper level height anomalies, resulting in cooling throughout East Antarctica similar to signals associated with the Southern Annular Mode.
 El Nino signals remain throughout the ABS region though in some seasons the signal is less consistent throughout the atmosphere, with signals seen over the Ronne Ice Shelf side of the Antarctic Peninsula.

 Introduction